Box plot: Elements

-In the most straight-forward method, the boundary of the lower whisker is the minimum value of the data set, and the boundary of the upper whisker is the maximum value of the data set.
+The whiskers must end at an observed data point, but can be defined in various ways.
+In the most straightforward method, the boundary of the lower whisker is the minimum value of the data set, and the boundary of the upper whisker is the maximum value of the data set.
+Because of this variability, it is appropriate to describe the convention that is being used for the whiskers and outliers in the caption of the box-plot.

 Another popular choice for the boundaries of the whiskers is based on the 1.5 IQR value.
 From above the upper quartile (Q3), a distance of 1.5 times the IQR is measured out and a whisker is drawn up to the largest observed data point from the dataset that falls within this distance.
 Similarly, a distance of 1.5 times the IQR is measured out below the lower quartile (Q1) and a whisker is drawn down to the lowest observed data point from the dataset that falls within this distance.
 Because the whiskers must end at an observed data point, the whisker lengths can look unequal, even though 1.5 IQR is the same for both sides.
 All other observed data points outside the boundary of the whiskers are plotted as outliers.
-The outliers can be plotted on the box-plot as a dot, a small circle, a star, etc..
+The outliers can be plotted on the box-plot as a dot, a small circle, a star, etc. (see example below).

-However, the whiskers can stand for several other things, such as:
+There are other representations in which the whiskers can stand for several other things, such as: